Gladwyn Bush: Awards

 In 1997, Bush was appointed to the Order of the British Empire (MBE) in the Queen's Birthday Honours List "for services to art in the Cayman Islands".
 She was also awarded the Heritage Award of the Cayman National Cultural Foundation.
 The foundation also published a book of her paintings, My Markings...the Art of Gladwyn K. Bush, and she has been profiled in numerous books of outsider art.
 Her paintings are in private collections worldwide, and may also be seen at the American Visionary Art Museum in Baltimore, Maryland.

 House

+The largest canvas Miss Lassie found however was her own cottage, and this compulsion to paint led her to ‘mark’ her windows, shutters, walls, and doors of her home.
+Intuitive artists are also identified by creating with materials available in their environments.
+Miss Lassie utilized what she had, first using house paint, but was also later introduced to canvas and traditional art supplies by friends and others in the community.
 Following her death in 2003, possession of Gladwyn's home was given to her son Richard.
 He died shortly after and the interior was destroyed by Hurricane Ivan in 2004.
 The land was then purchased in 2008 by and preserved by the Cayman National Cultural Foundation.
-Since April 2011, it has been open as a museum, providing bimonthly tours every second and fourth Saturday.
-It is also available for school-led tours by appointment.
+Since April 2011, it has been open as a museum.
+To this day, Miss Lassies house is still preserved at the Minds Eye centre and is available for walk-through tours and is also available for school-led tours by appointment.